gaborcsardi/async/README.md

 ## Synchronization

-The `await()` function allows mixing synchronous and asynchronous code.
-It can be called on a deferred value, and it stops the synchronous computation until the deferred value is resolved (i.e. fulfilled or rejected).
-Importantly, `await()` runs an event loop that is working towards he resolution of all deferred values. `await()` calls don't lead deadlocks.
+The `synchroniset()` function allows mixing synchronous and asynchronous code.
+It can be called on an expression that creates deferred values, and it stops the synchronous until all deferred values are resolved (i.e. fulfilled or rejected).
+Importantly, `synchronise()` creates a new event loop and works towards he resolution of all deferred values created within this event loop.

-In a typical application, a function is implemented asynchronously, and then used synchronously by the interactive user, or another piece of synchronous code, via `await()` calls.
+In a typical application, a function is implemented asynchronously, and then used synchronously by the interactive user, or another piece of synchronous code, via `synchronise()` calls.
 The following example makes three HTTP requests in parallel:

 ```r